Skip to main content

 How is employment law enforced in the Netherlands?

+Employees who believe their rights have been violated can bring a claim before the subdistrict court (kantonrechter).
+Common claims include unpaid wages, wrongful dismissal and failure to comply with a collective bargaining agreement.
+In severe cases, an employer may resort to summary dismissal for urgent cause, but this measure carries strict legal requirements and the employee can challenge it in court.
 Employers who fail to pay the minimum wage can face fines of up to tens of thousands of euros per employee.
 Repeated violations or serious offences can lead to higher penalties and even criminal prosecution.
-In practice, this means that non-compliance with Dutch employment law carries real financial consequences.
+In practice, non-compliance with Dutch employment law carries real financial consequences.
 We frequently advise international clients to conduct a compliance review before starting operations in the Netherlands.

 How are employment disputes resolved in the Netherlands?